 Under Option C, your monthly benefit is reduced to provide a designated beneficiary with a 50% survivor's benefit for the rest of his or her life.
-If your beneficiary dies before you, upon receipt of their death certificate, your monthly benefit will increase to the amount you would have received under Option A: Straight Life Benefit.

 If you select Option B or C, you may name only one beneficiary and your beneficiary must be a person or, effective June 16, 2023, a supplemental needs trust.
 A supplemental needs trust is a third-party irrevocable trust that is authorized by the federal Social Security Act for the sole benefit and lifetime of a trust beneficiary who is disabled and is created for the purpose of providing, accounting for or receiving supplemental assets that do not supplant, impair or diminish any benefits or assistance of any federal, state or other government entity for which the beneficiary would otherwise be eligible.
 You may not name other types of trusts or other entities as the beneficiary.
 Prior to retirement, you may change your beneficiary at any time.
 Keep the information about your designated beneficiary current on your NMERB account.